austincarrig/Lab-Website/readme.md

 ```

 It's especially important that you focus on balancing the commas.
 Notice that there is a comma after the last curly bracket.
 This one needs to be removed along with the rest of the data.
 If you are removing the last person in the list, they will not have a comma after their block.
 Instead, you will need to remove the comma before their part.

+## Adding New Content

+This section covers any tasks which involve adding new content to the site.
+This may be a little more complicated than things in the last section.
+This will include adding a new person to the "People" page.

 ## Contact